How to Create Multi-Column Layouts in Notion: A Comprehensive Guide

 Check out Notion's new template marketplace and find the perfect template for your needs!

-How to Create Multi-column layouts within Notion
+How to Create Multi-column Layouts within Notion

 Using Tables